klum-dsl/klum-ast/wiki/Jackson-Integration.md

 - KlumValueInstantiator handles instantiating Keyed Objects via the factory helper
 - All enhancements are packaged into a Jackson module (KlumAstModule)

+__Note that currently postApply and validation is deactivated for deserialized objects__

 # Usage

 In order to use the module, it needs to be included in the classpath.